KazYasuda/datapane/README.md

 In addition to the this local library, Datapane.com provides an API and hosted platform which allows you to:

 1. Upload Jupyter Notebooks and Python scripts, so that other people can run them in their browser with parameters to generate reports dynamically
-2. Share and embed your script or reports online -- either publicly, or privately within your team
+2. Share and embed reports online -- either publicly, or privately within your team

-# Mission

-Although there are many enterprise BI and reporting tools with drag and drop interfaces, using SQL with Python is often the best combination for querying, analysing, and visualising data.
-Unfortunately, it can be hard to package and share results in a way that is accessible and friendly to everyone.
-Datapane's goal is to provide the bridge between where you want to analyse data, and how other people want to interact with it.